 - Studying the effect of coupling of metal on the rate of corrosion

-- Studying the effect of sodium carbonate on foaming capacity of soap
+- Studying the effect of sodium carbonate on the foaming capacity of soap

 - Studying the effect of temperature on chemical reaction